decentraland/old-documentation/_posts/development-guide/2018-02-24-network-connections.md

 ## Use WebSockets

-You can also send and obtain data from a WebSocket server.
+You can also send and obtain data from a WebSocket server, as long as this server uses a secured connection with _wss_.

 ```ts
 var socket = new WebSocket("url")